ShadeApps/UI-Tabs-Demo/README.md

 ## Trivia

-Project is built with Storyboards and Autolayout, heavily relying on R.swift library for strngly typed-constants.
+Project is built with Storyboards and AutoLayout, heavily relying on R.swift library for strongly typed-constants.
 It also relies heavily on the Tabman library for the main screen and switching between tabs.

 ## Contributing